-- The most effective way to reduce the risk of head and neck injuries is by wearing a HANS[®]. - Extremely long shoulder belts allow for extra elongation and head movement and must be avoided. - Long shoulder belts also provide more slack during the rebound phase so the belts may slide off the occupant's shoulders or, even worse, off a HANS® if worn.
-SCHROTH HANS® specific restraints come with lower elongation rates designed for such strap lengths. - Inappropriate installation of the lap and shoulder belts can increase load to the anti-sub straps resulting in groin injuries or anti-sub strap failures resulting in severe injury or death. - Inappropriate anti-sub strap installation can also result in the harness failing to restrain the occupant, with resulting severe injury or death.
+- The most effective way to reduce the risk of head and neck injuries is to wear a HANS® made by SCHROTH. - Extremely long shoulder belts allow for extra elongation and head movement and should be avoided. - Long shoulder belts also provide more slack during the rebound phase so the belts may slide off the occupant's shoulders or HANS\.
+SCHROTH HANS\ specific restraints with lower elongation rates for such strap lengths are designed.